Prototype engineer invests in design prowess

 The £20,000 Business Loan from Finance Yorkshire will enable AME Group to expand its team and improve marketing.

 To date, Finance Yorkshire has invested over £105 million in Yorkshire and Humber, enabling companies to increase their turnover by £377 million and attract a further £273 million from other private sector sources.
-Finance Yorkshire investment has helped those SMEs to create and safeguard more than 12,000 jobs in the region.
+Through this activity, Finance Yorkshire investment has helped those SMEs to create and safeguard more than 12,000 jobs in the region.